LCTT/TranslateProject/sources/Debian 7.2 Wheez Officially Released.md

-Debian 7.2 "Wheezy" Officially Released
+【SCUSJS翻译中】Debian 7.2 "Wheezy" Officially Released
 ================================================================================
 **The Debian project announced the immediate availability for download of the second maintenance release of the Debian 7 Linux operating system.**